 What is Forest Schooling?

 Forest schools as a style of education began during the 1950s in Denmark.
 However, they have become increasingly popular in Europe and North America since the 1990s.
+In fact, my younger sisters enjoy forest school as part of their homeschooling off the grid day.

 Forest schooling allows kids to stay active and learn to respect their environment, peers, and themselves.
 For young children that would regularly attend daycare or pre-school, forest schools provide a unique alternative to improve their development and education.